Blog

 21. Host a monthly open house for prospective members

-Consider hosting a monthly or quarterly open house for anyone interested in your space.
+One of the most successful strategies we’ve seen clients implement is a monthly or quarterly open house for anyone interested in your coworking space.
 You can:

 • Serve complimentary food and beverages